ParkerICI/flow-analysis-tutorial/README.md

 - *Remove beads (all files)*: use the current cutoff to remove beads from all the files in the folder (i.e. all the files that are listed in the *Select FCS file* dropdown).
 When the process is completed a confirmation dialog will appear
  ![screen shot 2018-06-26 at 2 11 28 pm](https://user-images.githubusercontent.com/36977003/41939495-daa079a8-794a-11e8-970d-94a1ae2a665f.png)

-The bead removal procedure is based on the idea of looking at the distance between each event and the centroid of the beads population, and removing all the events that are closer than a given threshold to the beads population, and therefore are likely to represent beads as opposed to true cells.
+The bead removal procedure is based on the idea of looking at the distance between each event and the centroid of the beads population, and removing all the events that are closer than a given threshold to the beads population, and therefore are likely to represent beads (or beads-cells doublets) as opposed to true cells.

 To this end, during normalization, the software calculates the square root of the Mahalanobis distance of each event from the centroid of the beads population, and records this information in the *beadDist* parameter in the FCS file with the normalized data (i.e. the *_normalized.fcs* files in the *normed* sub-folder).